IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/packages/npm/react-jsonschema-form-html5/README.md

 # Development

+## Tips

+Remember that the HTML5 renderer output will usually targeting published pages.

+- keep the output _simple_ and _tiny_ HTML5

+  - should ideally look well on mobile devices

+- should be standards based - don't use quirky HTML hacks

+- think twice before adding a custom CSS rule - the CSS for the HTML5 renderer output should work well with as many themes as possible

+  - I would suggest to use the latest official WordPress theme to test with

 ### If I would be you ...

 I would start creating a [Storybook](https://storybook.js.org/) story for each of the features you want to implement.